 Receivables and liabilities between the companies included in the consolidated financial statement are offset against each other.
-Profits and expenses from business transactions within the Group are also eliminated.
-Transactions between a disposal group and the continuing operations of the Group are similarly eliminated in accordance with IFRS 10.
+Profits and expenses from business transactions within belonging to the Hannover Re Group enter into business relations with special purpose entities which are to be analysed and accounted for in accordance with these new requirements.